Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Carry the Contact Details of Your Accommodation

-One of the things that I carry with me every time I am new to the place is the contact numbers of the hostel or the host where I am staying.
-As a solo traveler, I make sure that I have all the details on my notes from the hotel’s name and their contact number, which I also double check is working.
-I also carry the full address which I pin on the phone for the app I am using.
+As a solo traveler, I make sure that I have all the details on my notes, from the hotel’s name to their contact number, which I also double-check is working.
+I also carry the full address, which I pin on the phone for the app I am using.

 In addition, I write this info on a piece of paper and slip it into my travel wallet.
 I also mark the exact details on the printed copy of the map I have with me all the time.
 This way, I know that I won’t be lost in the event my phone is in trouble.